Mineralnye Vody

-Mineralnye Vody (Min-Vody) (Минеральные Воды (Мин-Воды); lit. mineral waters) is a town in Stavropol Krai, Russia, located along the Kuma River and the main rail line between Rostov-on-Don in Russia and Baku in Azerbaijan.
+Mineralnye Vody (Минеральные Воды, Colloquialism: Минводы Minvody; lit. mineral waters) is a town in Stavropol Krai, Russia, located along the Kuma River and the main rail line between Rostov-on-Don in Russia and Baku in Azerbaijan.
 Population:

 Mineralnye Vody also has an airport inside of the city named Mineralnye Vody Airport.

 History

-The town owes it's birth to the construction of the Rostov-Vladikavkaz Railway, which was completed in 1875.
+The town owes its birth to the construction of the Rostov-Vladikavkaz Railway, which was completed in 1875.
 In 1878, the village which developed around the construction was officially recognized and named Sultanovsky.
 In 1906 the name was changed to Illarionovsky, in honor of Count I. I. Vorontsov-Dashkov, a local nobleman.
 In October 1921, at the end of the civil war when Soviet rule had been established, the name was again changed to Mineralnye Vody and town status was granted.
+According to the 1926 census, it had a population of 17,572, 55.7% Russian, 34.8% Ukrainian, 3.1% German, 2.2% Belarusian, 1.4% Tatar, 0.9% Armenian, and 0.8% Polish.

-The new town had a population of around 14,000 people.
-It was occupied by Nazi Germany between August 10, 1942 and January 11, 1943 during World War II.
+During World War II, the town was occupied by Nazi Germany between August 10, 1942 and January 11, 1943.
 During the German occupation, between 6,500 and 7,500 Jews were murdered in anti-tank ditches located next to the city.
+The Germans operated the AGSSt 11 assembly center for prisoners of war in the city.